Sustainable workwear made in the Netherlands

 - Sustainable materials where it matters: organic, recycled, or deadstock – without compromising on appearance.

-- Custom: fit, color, finish & branding tailored to your brand and practice.
+- Custom: fit, color, finishing & branding tailored to your brand and practice.

-Do you want to have representative company clothing made in the Netherlands – with sustainable and possibly circular options?
+Do you want to have representative workwear made in the Netherlands – with sustainable and possibly circular options?
 Schedule a no-obligation introduction or request a proposal directly.

-Request a proposalFrequently asked questions about (sustainable) company clothing
+Request a proposalFrequently asked questions about (sustainable) workwear

-Does our company clothing need to be fully sustainable or circular?
+Does our workwear need to be fully sustainable or circular?

 No. Some clients primarily choose local production, quality, and a good fit.
 Others also want to add recycling or upcycling.
 We structure the process so that you can start with what suits you – and later easily add steps.

-Sustainable company clothing means that we consider material choice, production sustainability, lifespan, and what happens to the clothing at the end of the cycle from the design stage.
+Sustainable workwear means that we consider material choice, production sustainability, lifespan, and what happens to the clothing at the end of the cycle from the design stage.
 We work with quality fabrics and offer options for take-back, recycling, and upcycling.

 What is the minimum order quantity (MOQ)?